 Strickland, a Canadian, became a professor of optical physics at the University of Waterloo, in Ontario, Canada.
-She was only the third woman awarded a Nobel Prize and the first woman in 55 years to receive the honor.
+She was the third woman awarded a Nobel prize in Physics.

 There’s a small museum in Stockholm, Sweden dedicated to the Nobel Prize.
 It recognizes the greatest achievements in science.

 The Nobel Museum’s directors asked Mourou what he wanted to display to commemorate the discovery of CPA.